Things to keep in mind when bidding on projects so you don’t “work for free!”

 site-specific requirements and conditions.

-Are you required to protect the finish project?
+Are you required to protect the finished project?
 Remove old material, dump the debris?
 Is it your responsibility to prep the substrate?
-Preform moisture mitigation?
+Perform moisture mitigation?
 How about the location?
 Downtown projects are usually more difficult and time consuming because access can be so limited.
 Keep in mind your proximity to other trades-people and the absolute necessity to control your workspace.
 The most important question: Is this project in an occupied space?
 A medical facility requiring work be performed off-hours?
 Any noise restrictions?
 Sometimes you’ll need to find a way to isolate yourselves and equipment from medically sensitive patients.
 Is there sensitive equipment in the work area requiring special protection from dust, like computers or scanners?
 Are there time limitations?
 This is a long list that could be even longer, as there are so many variables to consider.

 Be careful as some contracts do not allow for change-orders.
 Don’t assume that the general contractor will be willing to sign a change order for additional work.
 The reality is, it’s like pulling teeth and some contracts strictly forbid ANY change-orders.
 In that, case bid the project as a worst-case-scenario, or you can end up doing a lot of work for free.